 But here’s what’s even more interesting.
-Only 45% of marketers think that they are using personalization right, and 55% think they aren’t.
+Only 31 percent of marketers think that they are using personalization right, and 69 percent think they aren’t.

-This means that, while marketers know about the importance of personalization, many of them don’t know how to actually do it effectively.
+This means while marketers understand the importance of personalization, most don’t know how to do it effectively.

-Here’s the point.
-Marketers know that personalization is important, but they don’t know how to use it effectively.
+Here’s the point: Marketers know personalization is important, but they don’t know how to use it effectively.